-Please see the Mohican Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.
+\Please see the Mohican Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.

-Harriman Outdoor Center Info Vols
+Corman Harriman Outdoor Center Info Vols

-The Role of the Information Volunteer at Harriman Outdoor Center
+The Role of the Information Volunteer at Corman Harriman Outdoor Center

-- Welcome guests, orient them to the facility, and talk about the programs, trails, and waterfront activities they can enjoy during their stay.
-Inform them about using the wagons. - Give trail advice about local hiking trails. - Assist guests at the waterfront with canoes and kayaks. - Take a hike around the lake and check/restock the backcountry campsites - Help outfit guests with outdoor gear from Harriman's Demo Center - Optional -- offer short nature walks or talks, if interested.
+- Welcome guests, orient them to the facility, and talk about activities they can enjoy during their stay. - Give trail advice about local hiking trails. - Assist guests at the waterfront with canoes and kayaks. - Take a hike around the lake and check/restock the backcountry campsites - Help outfit guests with outdoor gear from Harriman's Demo Center

-Typical Schedule Outline single day options available for local volunteers
+Typical Schedule Outline \single day options available for local volunteers

-- Friday: Assist guests and staff from about 3:00 to 7:00. - Saturday: Assist guests and staff from about 8:00AM to 12:30, and again from about 2:30 to 6:00. - Sunday: Breakfast buffet open at 7:30.
-Assist guests and staff from about 8:00 until 12:00
+- Friday: Assist guests and staff from about 3:00 to 7:00. - Saturday: Assist guests and staff from about 9:00AM to 12:30, and again from about 2:30 to 5:00. - Sunday: Assist guests and staff from about 9:00 until 12:00

-Please see the Harriman Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.
+\Please see the Corman Harriman Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.